NuLink-network/docs/product/stakers.md

 # NuLink for Stakers

-Stakers are crucial contributors to the NuLink network, playing a vital role in providing services and maintaining the decentralized infrastructure.
-NuLink offers dedicated tools and resources to facilitate staking activities and ensure the smooth operation of the network.
+Stakers are essential contributors to the NuLink network, supporting decentralized infrastructure and providing valuable services.
+This guide will walk you through the staking process, detail the roles available, and explain the reward and fee structures.

+In the NuLink network, there are two types of stakers: grid maintainers and standard stakers.

+- **Grid Maintainers:** Grid maintainers operate a grid by running a worker node connected to the network, playing a key role in ensuring stability and maintenance.
+In return, they earn two types of rewards: a Service Bonus from the network and a delegation fee from standard stakers who delegate their tokens to the grid.

+- **Standard Stakers:** Standard stakers do not need to run a node.
+Instead, they choose a grid to stake with, delegating their tokens to a grid maintainer.
+In return, they receive rewards from the grid, with a portion allocated to the grid maintainer based on the grid's predefined fee rate.

+This guide will help you understand each role and make the most of your staking experience in the NuLink network.

 ## Staking Dashboard

 [NuLink Staking Dashboard](https://dashboard.testnet.nulink.org) is a user-friendly interface designed to empower stakers in managing their staking activities.
 Key features include:

-- **Managing Staking Activities:** Stakers can efficiently manage their staking activities(stake,unstake,claim deposit and claim reward) through the dashboard.
-- **Bonding/Unbonding Service Nodes:** Detailed instructions on bonding service nodes to the staker's account.
-- **Tracking Rewards:** The dashboard provides a transparent view of earned rewards, allowing stakers to assess the success of their contributions.
-- **Monitoring Contributions:** Stakers can track their contributions to the network, gaining insights into their impact on the NuLink ecosystem.
-- **Ensuring Smooth Operation:** Stakers can utilize the dashboard to ensure the smooth operation of NuLink services, addressing any issues promptly.
+- **Stake Statistics**: Provides a clear overview of staking metrics and performance.
+- **Grid Auction and Management**: Allows users to participate in grid auctions and manage grid settings.
+- **Stake Management**: Simplifies the process of staking, unstaking, and tracking rewards.
+- **Cross-Chain Bridge**: Facilitates token transfers across different blockchain networks, enhancing flexibility for stakers.

+This dashboard streamlines staking and grid management, making it accessible for all types of participants in the NuLink network.
 Learn more about the [NuLink Staking Dashboard](./staker/dashboard.md).

 ## NuLink Worker Installer